Still life photography is excellent for expressing your creativity. It can also make you money through stock photography or sales of art prints.

-Although I don’t recommend them for food shots, Lightroom presets or Photoshop actions can be useful to create a workflow that is repeatable and cuts down on the time that you spend in front of the computer.
+I don’t recommend them for food shots, but Lightroom presets or Photoshop actions can be useful to create a workflow.
+This will cut down on the time that you spend in front of the computer.

-Post-processing your images can be quite involved, depending on what genre of still life you’re shooting.
+Post-processing your still life shots can be quite involved, depending on what genre of still life you’re shooting.
 Editing food requires subtlety to keep it looking appetising and real.
 But florals or images suitable for art prints allow you to get really creative with your colours and tones.

 The most important thing to remember is to take your time!
-Still life photography is not something to undertake while the clock is ticking and you need to get dinner on the table or pick the kids up at school.
+Still life photography is not something to undertake while the clock is ticking.

 I find that when I’m in a rush or just shooting to get it done, my flow is off and my pictures don’t turn out the way I want them to.
-Set aside enough time to work your angles and play around with your still life photography ideas and compositions.
+Set aside enough time to work your angles and play around with your still life photography ideas.

-Also, when it doubt, keep it simple.
-Sometimes the most beautiful compositions are the ones that are the most minimal.
+When in doubt, keep it simple.
+Sometimes the most beautiful compositions are the most minimal.